ToolJet/ToolJet/docs/docs/widgets/table/properties.md

 ## Pagination

 Pagination helps manage the display of large data sets by dividing them into manageable segments.
 Client-side pagination is enabled by default.
 When enabled, an additional property, **Number of rows per page**, becomes available to set the number of records per page.
-The default value is set to 10; if disabled, all records will appear on a single page
+The default value is set to 10; if disabled, all records will appear on a single page.

 #### Server-side pagination